 The case for SATA SSDs

-Additionally, SATA SSDs are hot-swappable.
-This means you can move drives in and out of a system without turning it off, which is necessary to access archived information.
-The following are some steps you can take to make sure you always get the highest level of performance.
+SATA SSDs are hot-swappable, too.
+This means you can swap drives in and out of a system without turning it off, which is necessary to access archived information.

 1. Reduce write-heavy tasks